 Keep your credit score fresh.

-You can keep your credit score fresh by getting a secured loan and a savings account in the same amount every few.
-Put $350 in a savings account and borrow $250.
+You can keep your credit score fresh by getting a secured loan and a savings account.
+Put $350 in the account and borrow $250.
 The savings account pays for the loan and if you set it up on direct debit then you will never be late.
 Be sure to include the interest, and make sure that the financing company sends a report to the credit bureaus.

 Focus on the most recent activity in your credit report.